-operates Critical Event or Incident Reporting and Management Process.
+a.
+Critical Event or Incident Reporting and Management Process.
 Indicate whether the State operates Critical Event or Incident Reporting and Management Process that enables the State to collect information on sentinel events occurring in the waiver program.
 Select one:

-X Yes.
-The State operates a Critical Event or Incident Reporting and Management Process (complete Items b through e) No. This Appendix does not apply (do not complete Items b through e).
+Yes.
+The State operates a Critical Event or Incident Reporting and Management Process (complete Items b through e)

+No. This Appendix does not apply (do not complete Items b through e).

 If the State does not operate a Critical Event or Incident Reporting and Management Process, describe the process that the State uses to elicit information on the health and welfare of individuals served through the program.

-or incidents (including alleged abuse, neglect and exploitation) that the State requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents, and the timelines for reporting.
+b.
+State Critical Event or Incident Reporting Requirements.
+Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the State requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents, and the timelines for reporting.
 State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).